markuszoeller/markuszoeller.github.io/posts/2017/11/10/osse-prague-2017/index.rst

 *Tomas Tomecek (Red Hat)*: http://sched.co/BxIW

-*Tomas* showed examples of non-trivial **hard-to-read Dockerfiles** and the problems he faces with parsing and linting them due to the missing spec of the **file format**.
+*Tomas* showed examples of non-trivial **hard-to-read Dockerfiles** and the problems he faced with parsing and linting them due to the missing spec of the **file format**.
 He worried about the **varying degrees** of quality, freshness and maintenance of the images at *DockerHub*.